Owlerton: Hillsborough College

 Situated on Livesey Street this £27 million institute opened in 2006 and is part of The Sheffield College.
 Its design has large amounts of glass integrated into it and uses the Pilkington frameless glazing system.

 Hillsborough Stadium

-The stadium is the home ground of Sheffield Wednesday F.C. who played their first game there in 1899.
+The stadium is the home ground of Sheffield Wednesday, who played their first game there in 1899.
 The ground was built on land formerly part of the Hillsborough House estate.
 The ground was called Owlerton Stadium until 1914 and gave Sheffield Wednesday their nickname of "The Owls".

 Burrowlee House

 Situated on Broughton Road, it was built in 1711 and is the oldest building in the Owlerton and Hillsborough area.

 Owlerton Stadium

 The stadium was opened on Easter Saturday, 30 March 1929 for the new craze of Speedway.
 In 1932 a 500-metre Greyhound racing track was constructed around the edge of the speedway track.
 There is a casino called Napoleon's built on the car park.